yangfanzn/json2any/packages/json2http/doc/README.en-US.md

 $RM_header
-@RM_desc:json2http is a CLI tool that depends on json2class for generating code from JSON(5), enabling HTTP-based requests.@
+@RM_desc:json2http is a CLI tool that relies on json2class to convert a specified JSON(5) file into HTTP request code.@
 ## Quick Start

 筹备发布中